-Time and time again, we’ll ask our business partners, “what are you currently tracking on your website?” and we’ll get a response like, “we aren’t doing anything.”
-If you’re running a business, there’s absolutely no reason for you not to have an analytics package, such as Google Analytics, implemented on your business site.
-Without Google Analytics, you’re 100% operating blindly; you don’t know who your customers are, which web pages they’re spending most of their time on, and what’s actually working from your marketing efforts.
+Time and time again, we’ll ask our business partners, “What are you currently tracking on your website?” and we’ll get a response like, “We aren’t doing anything.”
+If you’re running a business, there’s no reason not to implement an analytics package like Google Analytics on your business site.
+Without Google Analytics, you’re 100% operating blindly; you don’t know who your customers are, which web pages they spend most of their time on, and what’s working from your marketing efforts.
 For us at Uplancer, this is considered a big miss for any website development project!

-If the above is you, continue reading for instructions on how to integrate Google Analytics with your WordPress website.
+If the above is you, continue reading for instructions on integrating Google Analytics with your WordPress website.

 Installing Google Analytics with a Plugin like WordPress Monster Insights

-This is as basic as it gets.
-They have a quick and dirty plugin that can get your Google Analytics (GA) up and running in minutes.
-WordPress comes with Monster Insights already installed so what you’ll need to do is activate and update the plugin, and then follow the wizard.
+Using a plugin is as basic as it gets.
+There are quick and dirty plugins to get your Google Analytics (GA) up and running in minutes.
+WordPress comes with Monster Insights already installed, so what you’ll need to do is activate and update the plugin and then follow the wizard.
 The catch is when you use Monster Insights, you’re limited to extremely basic analytics.
 In our opinion, it’s a watered-down version of what you actually need.

 Although the basic package is a great starting point, you’ll quickly grow out of it due to the limited reporting functionality.
 When you’re ready and want more robust analytics reporting, you’ll have to either pay for an upgraded Monster Insight plugin or install GA manually.
 Either way, you’ll need to pony up some resources for a deeper analysis through GA.
 Just remember, plugins are great, but they can introduce other issues to your site, such as poor website performance and broken website functionality.